SocAIty/face2face/docs/WebService.md

 # Deployment, Runpod, Docker, file uploads and more

-For more settings and how to deploy the service check-out [FastTaskAPI](https://github.com/SocAIty/FastTaskAPI).
+For more settings and how to deploy the service check out [APIPod](https://github.com/SocAIty/APIPod).

 For example it allows you to deploy the service with [Runpod](https://runpod.io) out of the box.
 Checkout the [DOCKERFILE](DOCKERFILE) for runpod.
-To start fasttaskapi with runpod backend set the environment variable `FTAPI_BACKEND=runpod`.
+To start APIPod with runpod backend set the environment variable `APIPOD_BACKEND=runpod`.

 # Usage